 Financially, St. Ignatius Hospital relied exclusively on donations and payments from patients rather than government assistance.
 As time went by, this eventually created a financial struggle, leading to the hospital’s closing in 1964.

-The hospital was sold in 1968 and used as an assisted living facility until it was officially shut down and abandoned in 2000.
+The hospital was sold in 1968 and used as an assisted living facility until it was officially closed and abandoned in 2003.
 In 2015, the building was added to the Most Endangered Properties list.
-It’s supposedly now a very haunted location with the ghosts of former patients reclaiming the halls.
+In 2021, St. Ignatius Hospital was purchased by Colfax residents and is now beginning historic renovation.

 Know Before You Go